senzing-garage/knowledge-base/education/community/01-tools.md

 #### Visual Studio Code

-1. [Visual Studo Code](../../WHAIS/visual-studio-code.md) is the preferred IDE.
+1. [Visual Studio Code](../../WHATIS/visual-studio-code.md) is the preferred IDE.
    But it is not a mandatory IDE.

 ### Python